Constituent (linguistics): Competing theories

-Within phrase structure grammars, views about of constituent structure can also vary significantly.
+Within phrase structure grammars, views about constituent structure can also vary significantly.
 Many modern phrase structure grammars assume that syntactic branching is always binary, that is, each greater constituent is necessarily broken down into two lesser constituents.
-More dated phrase structures analyses are, however, more likely to allow n-ary branching, that is, each greater constituent can be broken down into one, two, or more lesser constituents.
+More dated phrase structures analyses are, however, more likely to allow non-binary branching, that is, each greater constituent can be broken down into one, two, or more lesser constituents.
 The next two trees illustrate the distinction (Aux = auxiliary verb, AuxP = auxiliary verb phrase, Aux' = Aux-bar, D = determiner, N = noun, NP = noun phrase, P = preposition, PP = prepositional phrase, Pa = particle, S = sentence, t = trace, V = Verb, V' = verb-bar, VP = verb phrase):

-The details in the second diagram here not crucial to the point at hand.
-This point is that the all branching there is strictly binary, whereas in the first tree diagram ternary branching is present twice, for the AuxP and for the VP.
+The details in the second diagram here are not crucial to the point at hand.
+The point is that all branching there is strictly binary, whereas in the first tree diagram ternary branching is present twice, for the AuxP and for the VP.
 Observe in this regard that strictly binary branching analyses increase the number of (overt) constituents to what is possible.
 The word combinations have sent many things to us and many things to us are shown as constituents in the second tree diagram but not in the first.
 Which of these two analyses is better is again at least in part a matter of what the tests for constituents can reveal.